riceissa/breathing/doc.md

 # So we are just solving for the bicarbonate term:
 bicarb = 0.9 * total_co2 - carbonic_acid

-# This is the Henderson-Hasselbach equation for pH
+# This is the Henderson-Hasselbalch equation for pH
 pH = 6.1 + log10(bicarb / carbonic_acid)

 print(pH)